M-o-a-T/moat-kv/docs/source/command_line.rst

    The ACL path from which to retrieve the flags.

-.. program:: distkv client acl set
+.. program:: moat.kv client acl set

 Set the flags at a specific ACL path.